-The capital projects fund accounts for financial resources to be used for the acquisition of construction of Pleasant Valley School athletic facilities and finance other capital improvements in the School District.
+The capital projects fund accounts for financial resources to be used for the acquisition of construction and finance other capital improvements in the School District.

 The School District also reports as a nonmajor governmental fund the following:

 The debt service fund accounts for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.